-We ladies often have a tough time packing light because we want to look fashionable but don’t have a lot of space to pack everything.
-This travel packing list will help you to only pack the clothes and accessories that you need — while still looking fashionable.
-It can be tough but it isn’t impossible if you follow this packing guide.
+We ladies often have a tough time packing light.
+We want to look fashionable, but we don’t have a lot of space to pack everything.
+This travel packing list will help you pack only the clothes and accessories that you need — while still looking fashionable.
+It can be tough, but it isn’t impossible if you follow this packing guide.

 Women’s Travel Packing List for Europe Outline

 - Advice About Fashion and Packing Light

 - Travel Accessories

 - Electronics for Travel